Audiovisual Speech Synthesis using Tacotron2

 \subsubsection{Audiovisual Speech Synthesis}

-One of the most challenging tasks when it comes to machine learning problems involving synthesis is how to best compare models.
-Objective measures, such as the loss functions that the network is trained to optimize, do not usually reflect the naturalness and the quality of the network output.
+Comparing machine learned models that produce synthesized audiovisual speech is challenging because objective measures, such as the loss functions used to train the network do not usually reflect the perceived naturalness.
 Human ratings of subjective quality are usually more reliable.
 In this study, we have conducted subjective tests to assess the quality of three different aspects of the synthesized talking face.
 The graders are gender balanced (15 male and 15 female) and they all are native US English speakers in the age range 21–50.

-\textbf{Overall Experience of the Emotional Audiovisual Synthesis} To assess the overall experience of the audiovisual emotional speech synthesis, we have conducted a subjective test, where graders are asked to evaluate videos from acoustic, visual, and overall naturalness perspectives.
+\textbf{Overall Experience of the Emotional Audiovisual Synthesis} Graders are asked to evaluate videos from acoustic, visual, and overall naturalness perspectives.
 From the audio perspective, the graders are asked to evaluate the speech synthesis quality and emotion appropriateness given an emotion tag.
-To grade the visual aspects, the graders are asked to evaluate how much the visual synthesis (the synthesized lip movements and facial expressions) match the synthesized speech.
+To grade the visual aspects, the graders are asked to evaluate how much the visual synthesis (lip movements and facial expressions) match the synthesized speech.
 Finally, the graders are asked to evaluate the overall naturalness of the talking face.